The TAO in Everyday Life

 Vision Loss

 Laser eye clinics are touting the risks of laser eye surgery as minimal, and testimonials of those who have undergone such a surgery attest to the success of this virtually risk-free procedure.
-The fact of the matter is that 10 percent of laser eye surgeries have complications, and, more importantly, the
+The fact of the matter is that 10 percent of laser eye surgeries have complications, and, more importantly, the long-term consequences of the surgery still remain relatively unknown because it is a fairly new procedure on the eye.

 The good news is that poor vision loss does not have to be an inevitable consequence of aging.
 You can successfully improve your vision at any age.